 Recognizing that internships occur throughout the year, GHA staff will maintain the program, and award funding, throughout the calendar year according the GHA (calendar year) budget.

-- How to Apply: GHA-member hospital representatives email Rhett Partin.
+- How to Apply: GHA-member hospital representatives apply here.

 - MOU: Hospitals that are notified that they are award recipients will need to have an authorized representative sign the Memorandum of Understanding.

-GHA helps support the growth and development of our health care workforce through a partnership with the Georgia Chapter of HOSA – Future Health Professionals (formerly Health Occupation Students of America).
+GHA supports health care workforce development through a partnership with the Georgia Chapter of HOSA – Future Health Professionals (formerly Health Occupation Students of America).